Jacquie Ottman's

 On Earth Day, April 22, 2009, Kimberly-Clark launched Scott Naturals, a line of household paper products made from partially recycled content.
 Marketing communications sport the tag line “Green Done Right.”
 One could argue this line overstates Kimberly-Clark’s achievement, but the company deserves to be lauded for taking a step in the right direction.

-“Turn over a NEW leaf…and take a green step without sacrificing quality!” is the promise for this new brand of …Read more...
+“Turn over a NEW leaf…and take a green step without …Read more...

 Green Marketing Success Strategies From Sustainable Brands ‘09